iter8-tools/iter8/doc_files/iter8_install.md

 #### Step 4.
 Import iter8's Grafana dashboard

 To enable users to see Prometheus metrics that pertain to their canary releases, iter8 provides a Grafana dashboard template.
-To take advantage of that, you will need to import this dashboard template from the Grafana UI.
+To take advantage of Grafana, you will need to import this dashboard template from the Grafana UI.

 If you are using iter8 with Istio, you must import the following dashboard template file located in the _iter8-controller_ repository: